emmajanedrews/base-template/_posts/2017-09-22-2-reasons-to-get-pre-approved-before-you-look-at-homes.md

 There are a couple of reasons why.

-**First of all, getting pre-approved lets you know what your price range is.**There’s nothing worse than looking at homes in a higher price range and finding out that you can’t afford them.
+**First of all, getting pre-approved lets you know what your price range is.&nbsp;**There’s nothing worse than looking at homes in a higher price range and finding out that you can’t afford them.

 It’s like test-driving a Lexus only to be told that your budget will only allow you to buy a Camry.
 Nothing against the Camry, but it can be difficult to get excited about buying one after you’ve seen what the Lexus can do.